jontok/Learning_Python/README.md

 ```

-##Exersise 6
+## Exercise 6
-List all answers found in data.json in a Markdown Table
+List all answers found in `data.json` in a Markdown Table

 [Markdown Cheatsheat](https://www.markdownguide.org/cheat-sheet/)